Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 **Arithmetic Operators**

 Arithmetic operators are binary operators.
-This means they operator on two values.
+This means they operate on two values.

 | Operator |     Description     | Example  |
 | :------: | :-----------------: | :------: |